 What does an H1 electronic message contain?

-The H1 electronic message is the structured format used to declare goods for importation via DELTA IE. It is designed to replace the SAD and contains approximately 120 data elements grouped by theme.
+The H1 electronic message is the structured format used to declare goods for import via DELTA IE. It is designed to replace the SAD Single Administrative Document and contains approximately 120 data elements grouped by theme.

 | Category | Main data | Description |